 AWSAD delivers training to community and government institutions such as primary schools and police officers to enhance their capacity of providing quality services to victims of gender based violence and exploitation of women.

-- In 2016, AWSAD was able to reach over 423 women and girls survivors of violence and their children through safe house services.
+- In the last 6 months of 2017, AWSAD has supported 160 women and 73 of their children survivors of violence through safe house services.

 Read our case studies here